Vintage Hockey Memorabilia Site Name

 Portland Buckaroos Booster Club MVP Trophy

-This trophy was awarded every year by the Portland Buckaroos Booster Club, to the most popular player on the team.
+This trophy was awarded annually by the Portland Buckaroos Booster Club, to the most popular player on the team.
 The award was given out from 1962 until 1973.

 Below are the years of award and the player picked as the Booster Clubs Most Popular Player.